trifectatechfoundation/trifectatech-website/content/projects/nts-pool.md

 The Network Time Protocol is generally used completely unprotected, much like the web was before HTTPS; if our devices were to receive a manipulated timestamp, they wouldn’t know.

 This project provides a pool management system for NTS servers to facilitate the adoption of Network Time Security (NTS).

+NTS Pool is part of our [Time synchronization initiative](/initiatives/time-synchronization/).

 ### About

-Tbd.
+More soon.

 ### Roadmap

-Tbd.
+More soon.

 ### Support us